Louise Hancox — Textile artist

 I carry my camera everywhere and I take hundreds of photographs which help to capture ideas and inform my work.
 Photography is a powerful tool and can often evoke a memory or provoke a strong wave of emotion.
 I rarely seek to reproduce my photographic images, but instead, I hope to produce a sense of a space, an impression of a fleeting moment or a combination of their elements to create something new.

-Hoping to inspire others to enjoy the therapeutic nature of felting, I have created my first needle felting kit which is available to purchase, alongside my artworks at The British Craft House.
+Hoping to inspire others to enjoy the therapeutic nature of felting, I have created a range of needle felting kits which are available to purchase, alongside my artworks at The British Craft House.

 Beyond lockdown, I hope to offer a range of workshops designed to enable others to explore their creativity and to learn something new.